RedHatInsights/backstage-plugin-metrics-and-monitoring/README.md

 ## Cards

-- Grafana: directs you to your dashboard or warns you where you can add the required annotation
+- Grafana: directs you to your dashboard with the selected env prometheus datasource

 - Prometheus: links to the currently selected environments prometheus' alert page

 - Catchpoint: Catchpoint tests are used to monitor app availability and directly changes satuspage.
-If you don't have one, a warning sign will be shown, telling you how to get there
+The test itself should be set up by the app team

 ## Setup